DIARY / JOURNALING

-If disclosing your inner most fears, thoughts and dreams onto the interweb fills you with dread or you aren't technically adept enough to create a blog, you can still keep it 'old-school' by writing a diary.
+If disclosing your inner most fears, thoughts and dreams onto the interweb fills you with dread or you aren't technically adept enough to create a blog, you can still keep it 'old-school' by writing a diary or journal.

 HOW CAN KEEPING A DIARY HELP?